Powerlearnproject/se-assignment-day-2-git-and-github-mutheeEverlyn/README.md

 git commit -m "Initial commit: Added main project files" This saves the changes in Git’s history but does not push them to GitHub yet.

-4. Connect to a Remote Repository (If Not Already Connected) If your repository is not yet linked to GitHub, add the remote URL: git remote add origin https://github.com/your-username/repository-name.git
-5. Push the Commit to GitHub
+4. Push the Commit to GitHub
 Upload the commit to GitHub using: git push -u origin main
 The -u flag sets origin main as the default for future pushes.